monirbounadi/minimal-mistakes/_pages/index.md

 I study problems in development economics and political economy with attention to historical work and empirical methods.

-Before my doctoral studies, I did undergraduate and graduate studies in economics, mathematics, and philosophy at Stockholm University.
+Before my doctoral studies, I did undergraduate and graduate studies in economics, mathematics, and philosophy.

 [<i class="fas fa-file-pdf"></i> Curriculum Vitae][cv]